Credit by Demonstrated Mastery

 Students and parents should speak with school counselors to gain a better understanding of the process and how earning CDM credits could impact future goals for students.

-The read-only file provides a preview of the Student Application for CDM candidates.
-Students must see their school counselor to pick up an application.
+The draft provides a preview of the Student Application for CDM candidates.
+Students must see their school counselor to pick up an official application.

 Phase II requires CDM applicants to show mastery of the content standards and to demonstrate their ability to apply content knowledge and skills.

-The read-only file provides a preview of the Student Record for CDM candidatesThe Student Record will be used by Review Panels to document student progress through Phase I and Phase II.
+The draft provides a preview of the Student Record for CDM candidatesThe Student Record will be used by Review Panels to document student progress through Phase I and Phase II.

 If a student and parent do not agree with the decision of the School CDM Review Panel, they may file an appeal.

 Information sessions for students and parents interested in CDM will be offered on Wednesday, February 1st and Thursday, February 2nd from 6:00 - 7:00 PM in the Boardroom at Central Davie Education Center (220 Martin Luther King Jr. Rd, Mocksville, NC).

 If you have any questions about CDM or the CDM process, please contact your child’s school counselor for more information.

 CDM Contact Us